-Bolton Hall, well-known writer on social questions, has written a booklet that challenges the effi-cacy of charity work.
-He admits cacy of charity work.
+Bolton Hall, well-known writer on social questions, has written a booklet that challenges the effibooklet that challenges the efficacy of charity work.
 He admits that with poverty, sickness and misery all about, we cannot let men suffer and die without doing something.
 But he is not sure that we are doing the right thing.
-"The Disease of Charity" is inspiring, thoughtful and constructive.
+"The Disease of Charity" is inspiring thoughtful and construction. spiring, thoughtful and construc-

-A complimentary copy of this booklet will be mailed to every reader of this paper who sends a trial subscription (only 25c for 13 weeks) to The Public, a journal of fundamental democracy.
+A complimentary copy of this booklet will be mailed to every reader of this paper who sends a trial subscription (only 25c for 13 weeks) to The Public, a journal of fundamental democratics.